 As Always, A Book Recommendation

-This week, the fourth edition of Intuitive Eating was released!
+The fourth edition of Intuitive Eating was released just a few months ago!
 Intuitive Eating is the very book that really got me, and countless others, off the diet culture bandwagon and onto the food freedom one.

 Thanks for visiting The Diabolical Dietitian!
 If you’d like to stay up-to-date on the latest posts, please enter your email below to subscribe!